octopus-foundation/backend-cookbook/idempotent-operations/idempotent-operations.md

 }
 ```

-Each idempotent request should have unique "Trx" - operation id.
-We will talk about it later.
+Each idempotent request should have a unique "Trx" - operation id.
+We will talk about this later.

 # When to use idempotency
 - client-server communication
 - eventbus messages processing
-- external apis execution
+- external API execution
-- callbacks from external apis
+- callbacks from external APIs

-In short - in every case when you need to be sure, that other part got your message and process it.
+In short, in every case when you need to be sure that the other party received your message and processed it.

 ## client-server communication

 In the context of a client-server setup, idempotent operations are especially important.
-This is because when a client makes a request to a server, it is not always guaranteed that the request will reach the server,
+This is because when a client makes a request to a server,
-or that the server will process it or that client will get response.
-If the client makes the same request multiple times,
+it is not always guaranteed that the request will reach the server, that the server will process it or that the client will get a response.
-it is important that the server can handle it without changing the result.
+If the client makes the same request multiple times, it is important that the server can handle it without changing the result.

 For example, consider a situation where a client makes a request to a server to create a new user.
-If the server does not receive the request, or if the request is lost in transit, the client may resend the request.
+If the server does not receive the request,
+or if the request is lost in transit, the client may resend the request.
 In this case, there are two key points:
-1. it is important that client should retry request until got some non-5xx response
+1. It is important that the client should retry the request until they get a non-5xx response
-2. it is important that the server can handle the request idempotently, so that creating the user only happens once
+2. It is important that the server can handle the request idempotently, so the creation of the user only happens once

-Simple example in go:
+A simple example in Go:

 ```go
 package server